 Information about this year's YPP Examination will posted on the YPP homepage and under Important updates.
 Please check these pages periodically for examination details.

-Due to a high volume of candidates, marking of 2015 written YPP examinations is still under way.
-Candidates who are recommended to move forward to an interview will be invited by email from YPP2015@un.org between now and mid-July.
-Also those who unfortunately are not recommended to move to this next step will receive written notification by mid-July.
-Please do NOT email the YPP team at YPP2015@un.org prior to mid-July if you do not receive notification, as such an influx of emails might incapacitate our communication with candidates who are convoked for interviews.
+Please note that we are in the process of sending convocation notices for interviews.
+Those who unfortunately are not recommended to move on to this next step will receive notification by early August.
+Please do not email the YPP team at YPP2015@un.org prior to mid-August if you do not receive notification, as such an influx of emails might incapacitate our communication with candidates who are convoked for interviews.

 What is the UN Young Professionals Programme?